 After the transplant, the mice developed gastrointestinal and behavioral symptoms similar to those of their donors.
-The mice experienced gastrointestinal transit dysfunction (changes in the time it takes for food to travel from the stomach through the intestine), intestinal barrier dysfunction (in which the gastrointestinal tract does not provide a tight barrier against external, harmful bacteria as it normally would), inflammation, and behavior indicative of anxiety.
+The mice experienced gastrointestinal transit dysfunction (changes in the time it takes for food to travel from the stomach through the intestine),

 A research associate with the Farncombe Family Digestive Health Research Institute and the study’s first author, Giada De Palma, explains the significance of the findings: